loco-choco/TranspilerHandbook/transpiler.md

 In IL, everything needs to be in a new line, because, for the computer, all this is just a list of instructions, so how can we store information like the label that the branch needs to jump to?
 Easy, just store it with the rest of the code!
 This means that, if you could see the computer running that snipped of code, it would read the information about the label on the `IL_0009` index!
 Here are some other examples of storing non OpCode information in the indexes:

-From the "Calling static and non static methods" example. `IL_0005` stores the `10` value, as it isn't stored as a constant, and because it is less then a *signed* byte capacity, `ldc.i4.s` is used.
+From the "Calling static and non static methods" example. `IL_0005` stores the `10` value, as it isn't stored like values from 0 to 9 in `ldc.i4.0` to `ldc.i4.9` , and because it is less then a *signed* byte capacity, `ldc.i4.s` is used.
 ```CSharp
 	IL_0003: stloc.0